 Stream from heavy rains

-Stream forming these falls is short – a bit more than 2 kilometres, water is collected from the fairly small plateau around Sohra village.
+Stream forming these falls is short – a bit more than 2 kilometers, water is collected from the fairly small plateau around Sohra village.

 Plateau around Cherrapunji (Sohra) town is almost barren and in winter it can become quite dry (and cold).
 But in summer, as the moist monsoon winds from the endless plains of Bangladesh and Bengal Bay start blowing towards Tibet, they meet sudden obstacle – steep Khasi Hills.
 As a result here are experienced downpours of fantastic intensity.
 In Cherrapunji in one day (on June 15-16, 1995) even rained 1,563 mm (three times more than in London PER YEAR).